hicolour/archetype-maven/README.md

 Usage
 =====

-\# Checkout project<br/>
+Checkout project

     git clone git@github.com:hicolour/com.github.hicolour.archetype.git

-\# Change into project directory<br/>
+Change into project directory

     cd com.github.hicolour.archetype

-\# Build archetypes and install into the local maven repository<br/>
+Build archetypes and install into the local maven repository

     mvn install

-\# Check that the archetypes have been added to the local archetype catalogue (which resides in your .m2 directory)<br/>
+Check that the archetypes have been added to the local archetype catalogue (which resides in your .m2 directory)

     cat ~/.m2/archetype-catalog.xml

-\# Create a new project using the archetype (follow the prompts)<br/>
+Create a new project using the archetype (follow the prompts)

     mvn archetype:generate -DarchetypeCatalog=local